mattcrouse/App-Store/README.md

 e.
 A label to display category of the apps

-9. Once user selects item(s), and hits add to cart button then a subtotal label will appear.
+**9. Once user selects item(s), and hits add to cart button then a subtotal label will appear.**

-10. User can then have the option of choosing more apps/checkout.
+**10. User can then have the option of choosing more apps/checkout.**

-11. Checkout shows apps purchased, break-down of each apps and their information, tax and total.
+**11. Checkout shows apps purchased, break-down of each apps and their information, tax and total.**

 # GUI Requirements:
-1. Welcome screen: This screen will be the first screen to display.
-It will contain following
+**1. Welcome screen: This screen will be the first screen to display.
+It will contain following widgets:**
-widgets:

 a.
 Welcome message: Label